PierBover/svbmit/README.md

 }
 ```

-## Sync validators
+## Custom validators

-When configuring a field you can add any number of custom sync validators:
+When configuring a field you can add any number of custom sync validators.
+Your validator will receive the latest value of the field in question:

 ```js
 function isAllCaps (value) {